danielpimentel00/danielpimentel00/README.md

 - 👋 Hi, I’m @danielpimentel00
 - 👀 I’m interested in almost everything regarding technology!
-Really interesed in web applications development.
+Really interesed in software development.
 - 💞️ I’m looking to collaborate on development projects.
 - 📫 How to reach me: danielpimentel19@gmail.com